michaelwro/mwrona-blog/content/posts/cpp-vector-obj/index.md

 ## Vector Class Declaration

 The vector class is declared in it's header file.
-This defines the constructors, deconstructor, methods, and access specifiers for each method and variable.
+This defines the constructor, deconstructor, methods, and access specifiers for each method and variable.

 ```cpp
 class Vectorf {